prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 **User opens MASTER_DATA sheet:**

 See all assignments:
-- Filter by School Year, Grade Level, Section, Subject, or Instructor
+- Filter by School Year, Grade Level, Section, Subject, or Teacher
 - Sort by any column
 - Click Template Link to open template directly
 - View Created By and timestamps for audit trail